-Employers can create a sun safe environment for their workers by controlling exposure to UV radiation through the implementation of a comprehensive sun safety policy.
+Employers can create a sun safe environment for their workers by controlling exposure to UV radiation with a comprehensive sun safety policy.
 Ways of controlling exposure include:

 Avoiding overexposure to ultraviolet radiation (UVR) is the best way to prevent skin cancer.
 Follow these simple steps: